aligorithmic/SQL/PostgreSQL/pg-user-authentication.md

 Source: https://postgreshelp.com/postgresql-user-authentication-demystified/

 How is the PostgreSQL user authentication done when you login to the database?
 By default, when PostgreSQL server is installed, a user called Postgres and a database called Postgres is created.
-There will be two more databases called template0 and template1 are created by default, but we limit the post with user authentication only.
+There will be two more databases called template0 and template1 created by default.
 If you want to login to the Postgres database with postgres user we simply query psql.
 ```
 [postgres@postgreshelp data]$ psql
 psql (9.6.8)